Grails-Plugin-Consortium/grails-cxf/README.markdown

 -----------------
 If your domain object contains a `static hasMany = [foos:Foo]` and you would like to have these foos included in a service response you will need to do a bit of extra work in the domain object containing the hasMany clause.

-To get the hasMany mappings to show up you will need to add the typed (List, Set, SortedSet, etc) variable to your class along with the hasMany statement like such:
+To get the hasMany mappings to show up you will need to add the typed (List, Set, SortedSet, etc) variable to your class along with the hasMany statement like below.
+See <http://grails.org/doc/latest/guide/GORM.html#5.2.4%20Sets,%20Lists%20and%20Maps> for more details.

 ```groovy
     static hasMany = [words: Word]